How funding works

 - gross income from all sources

-- business profits (losses aren't taken into consideration)
+- business profits (losses are not taken into consideration)

 - shares in either a public or private company